Here you can create and edit the settings for the clients.

 - The following assigned TAPI device permissions thus refer to the computer name.

 - When the user changes his workplace, they are automatically assigned the TAPI device relative to the computer name.

 - Disadvantage: These clients are usually unsuitable for creating a speed-dial-panel / team-panel based on a client group.

-- User: The CTI Client logs on with the user name on the CTI Server.
+- User: The CTI Client logs on to the CTI Server with the client name.

 - Windows login name: It is recommended to create the clients using the Windows login name.
 This makes it easier later to distribute the clients via "Generate Setup".

-- Free username: Alternatively, the client name can be assigned differently from the Windows login name.
+- Free client name: Alternatively, the client name can be assigned differently from the Windows login name.

 - User without login: This client type can only be used internally.
 Example: You can build a group with these clients, which is then integrated into the CTI Client instances as a speed dial panel.
 Thus, special speed dial panel can be maintained on the server side.

 Hint: The "users without login" do not need extra CAL licenses in the server.

 - In the CTI Server extra passwords should be assigned.
 So it should not be used the Windows login passwords.

 - Generate password: The CTI Server generates a new password itself.